Can a company share my personal information?

 On August 14, 2015, Lisa Weintraub Schifferle, an attorney with the Federal Trade Commission’s Division of Consumer and Business Education posted an open invitation on the FTC website:

 Want privacy?
-Tell us about it!
+Tell the FTC!

 Did a company share your personal information without your knowledge or consent?
 The FTC wants to know.
 And we’ve made it easier for you to report privacy-related complaints.